The entrance exam consists of an audition and an interview.

 During the entrance exam, you demonstrate your work, experience and talent.
 You will receive information about the exact procedure along with the invitation to the entrance exam.

-The entrance exam comprises a live audition and an interview.
+The entrance exam comprises a live audition (except for main subject Composition) and an interview.
+This also applies to students who just graduated from the HKU Utrechts Conservatorium bachelor's program.
 In the admission interview, your letter will be discussed and you can explain your study plan.
 It is important to give a clear explanation of your learning goals to the admissions committee, as you will be organising your Master’s studies yourself to a large extent.

 For your live audition, you will prepare 20 minutes of music – playing both solo and together.
 This is a determining factor in deciding on your admission.
 Let us hear in which area you want to develop during the master, and how you want to profile yourself.
 Therefore you are free in the choice of repertoire.